 The University of Melbourne is engaged in three main areas of theoretical research related to the physics of neutron stars. (i) The group is studying the electrodynamics of relativistic pulsar winds, in an effort to answer fundamental questions such as how energy is transported in the (wave-like) wind as well as understand the intricate, variable shock structures observed by HST and Chandra at the wind-nebula interface in pulsar-driven supernova remnants like the Crab. (ii) The group is undertaking analytic and numerical modelling of accreting neutron stars to understand surface processes, such as magnetic burial (and its implications for gravitational radiation), as well as global magnetospheric phenomena, such as the dynamics of the disk-magnetosphere boundary layer and its signature in the torques of X-ray pulsars measured by RXTE and other satellites. (iii) The group is investigating the global dynamics of the superfluid in neutron star interiors by applying novel numerical techniques to elucidate the phenomenon of pulsar glitches.

 The pulsar group at the University of Western Australia currently has two main areas of research.
 Firstly a new model of the pulsar radio emission mechanism is being developed that promises to explain many of the observed features of the emission including mode changing, drifting subpulses and orthogonal polarization modes.
 Observational studies of single pulses from pulsars are tied in with this theoretical work.
 Secondly, we are undertaking a study of pulsar population statistics with a particular view to testing whether the pulsar magnetic and rotation axes align over time, and to estimating the birth rate of pulsars.
-The group has links with other pulsar groups in Australia and with the Australian Consortium for Interferometric Gravitational Astronomy
+The group has links with other pulsar groups in Australia and with the ARC Centre of Excellence for Gravitational Wave Discovery.

 PASA Review Paper: Finding Pulsars at Parkes